MicroHeal-Wellness/.github/profile/README.md

 2. **Credentials:**

     - Ask the admin for credentials to access the specified project or system.
-Be sure to keep these credentials secure and do not share them with unauthorized individuals.
+Keep these credentials secure and do not share them with unauthorized individuals.

-Please make sure to provide clear and concise information, and do not include sensitive or confidential information in this repository.
+Please provide clear and concise information, and do not include sensitive or confidential information in this repository.
+App login: 1234567890 otp->123456
+Doctor Dashboard Login: admin@winhealth.care winhealth1234
+CMS Admin Login: admin@winhealth.care winhealth1234